wzxie/RAGA/README.md

-    -i FLOAT    Set the minimum alignment identity [0, 100], default 90 -l INT      Set the minimum alignment length, default 20,000 -p FLOAT    Extract the PacBio HiFi read which align length is >= *% of its own length [0-1], default 0.9 -P FLOAT    Extract the query longAlt read which align length is >= *% of its own length [0-1), default 0.5
+    -i FLOAT    Set the minimum alignment identity [0, 100], default 90 -l INT      Set the minimum alignment length, default 20,000 -p FLOAT    Extract the PacBio HiFi read which align length is >= *% of its own length [0-1], default 0.9 -P FLOAT    Extract the source longAlt read which align length is >= *% of its own length [0-1), default 0.5

     Supp:
     -t INT      number of threads, default 1